 028 9097 2970

-Tracy has over 13 years’ experience in teacher education in higher education.
-Her interests and research includes: Curriculum Design, Universal Design for Learning (UDL), Equity, Diversity and Inclusion (EDI), Internationalisation of the Curriculum (IoC), Culturally Sustaining Pedagogy (CSP) and inclusive assessment.
+Tracy has over 15 years’ experience in teacher education in higher education.
+Her interests and research include Curriculum Design, Universal Design for Learning (UDL), Equity, Diversity and Inclusion (EDI), Internationalisation of the Curriculum (IoC), Culturally Sustaining Pedagogy (CSP) and inclusive assessment.

-She has completed a Specialist Diploma in Teaching, Learning and Scholarship at Third Level from the Centre for Teaching and Learning UL in 2012.
-She received her BSc in Physical Education and Mathematics Teaching in 2007 from the University of Limerick.
-Tracy is currently completing her PhD with University of Limerick (UL) entitled “Meaningful Engagement for Young People in Out of School Learning Environments”.
+She has completed a Specialist Diploma in Teaching, Learning and Scholarship at Third Level from the Centre for Teaching and Learning Univerity of Limerick (UL) in 2012.
+She received her BSc in Physical Education and Mathematics Teaching in 2007 from UL.
+Tracy is currently completing her PhD with the University of Limerick entitled “Meaningful Engagement for Young People in Out of School Learning Environments”.

 Responsibilities within the University

 - Provide academic training on curriculum design, blended learning, Universal Design for Learning (UDL), Internationalising the Curriculum and Digital Accessibility

 - Lead on several institutional projects on Equality, Diversity, and Inclusion (EDI) in the Curriculum across faculties and the Student Union

 - Lead on the EDI in the Curriculum SEDA course

 - Chair the UDL and the IoC groups

 - Race Equity Champion with Advance HE Race Equality Charter (REC)